maccony202/capstone-One/README.md

 # 📖 [Afrochella_Festival] <a name="about-project"></a>

-> This project is created to display African culture to the world
+> This  is a website  aims to display African culture to the world

 **[Afrochella_Experience]** is a...